Bhasin-IEOR/MICE-GENOTYPE-PREDICTION/README.md

 2. Support vector classification.
 3. Random forest classification.

+## Points
+1. Performed EDA and implemented Random Forest, SVM, Logistic Regression models to predict the genotype of mice
+2. Identified correlation among features, replaced missing values and, performed outlier detection on 77 different proteins
+3. Applied Grid search with k-fold cross-validation technique for hyperparameter tuning to get the best parameters

 ## Note:
 If you are trying to run the code in your system then make sure all required libraries and data files are present.
 ALternatively the notebook code.ipynb can be directly